Skip to content

 The starting position is shizen tai or hachiji dachi.

-The exercise performs mawashi uke, where the arms move in continuous circular patterns.
+The exercise performs mawashi uke, in which the arms move in continuous circles.

-• the arms meeting in an open-hand position (teishō)
+• the arms meet in an open-hand position (teishō)

-The motion is continuous and alternates without stopping.
+The movement is continuous and alternates without stopping.

 The exercise is performed in four directions: